Sunday's Scottish Gossip

-Scottish Gossip: Giakoumakis, Goldson, PFA Scotland, Patterson, Postecoglou, Kent
+Scottish Gossip: Giakoumakis, Goldson, PFA Scotland, Patterson, Postecoglou, Kent, Johnson

 Last updated on .From the section Scottish